Obtaining a Social Security Number

 - Students participating in Curricular Practical Training (CPT) will instead need to show a Form I-20 that has been properly endorsed to show their current CPT authorization.

-- Students applying to participate in Optional Practical Training (OPT) will instead need to show a Form I-20 that has been properly endorsed to show their current OPT authorization request OR they can simply choose to apply through the OPT application, which does not require an appointment at an SSA office (highly recommended).
+- Students applying to participate in Optional Practical Training (OPT) will instead need to show a Form I-20 that has been properly endorsed to show their current OPT authorization request OR they can simply choose to apply through the OPT application, which does not requiring visiting the SSA office.

-- Students participating in off-campus employment based on sever economic hardship will instead need to show their Employment Authorization Document (EAD).
+- Students participating in off-campus employment based on severe economic hardship will instead need to show their Employment Authorization Document (EAD).

-To apply for your SSN at this time, please contact the SSA office in Roanoke for instructions on submitting your application and providing documents, as they are on a modified appointment-only schedule at this time due to COVID-19.
-Their phone number is +1.866.701.8179.
+To apply for your SSN at this time, you may either go in person or set up and appointment and then go in person.
+To make an appointment, you may contact the Roanoke SSA at +1.866.701.8179.
 When you call, you will be asked to provide your contact information (name, phone number, address) and a SSA manager will contact you by phone to make an appointment within one week, so it is very important that you make sure your phone's voicemail is set up or you risk missing their call.

 Don't have a car to make it to your appointment?
 You can catch the SmartWay Bus to Roanoke, which drops you off at a stop that is just a few blocks from the SSA office.